erlete/aerotech-programming-course/docs/visual-studio-code/extensions/README.md

 ## Python Programming

 As of now, you are all set to start learning Python programming.
-Go ahead and dive into [the first lesson](/lessons/introduction.ipynb).
+You will now understand how lessons are structured through [the introduction guide](/lessons/README.md).

 If you want to go back to [the previous chapter](../editor/README.md), go ahead!